Macallen117/Grasping-Point-Generator/README.md

    - close to each other

 ### Make Pair for two-finger paraller grippers
-two-finger parallel grippers needs two contact points with opposite contact normals.. finds parallel facets and computes candidate contact pairs by examining the contact points on the parallel facets.
+two-finger parallel grippers needs two contact points with opposite contact normals.

+finds parallel facets and computes candidate contact pairs by examining the contact points on the parallel facets.

 ![image](images/paper_Images/makepair.png)